Mulch your leaves into your lawn, It's just smarter.

 So why not mulch the leaves as well?

-That's what I do now and you'd be amazed as to how quickly it breaks down and feeds the soil.
+That's what I do now and you'd be amazed as to how quickly the leaf mulch breaks down and feeds the soil.
 Any excess material I simply rake up and either throw on my garden bed, or place at the base of my hedges to help retain moisture.
 I can also throw the excess leaf mulch into my compost bin giving me rich, dark, sweet smelling soil for next year's plantings.